-Supervision is of benefit to counsellors for a number of reasons.
-These are:
+Supervision benefits counsellors for a number of reasons.
+It:

-- it provides a more objective view of the counsellor's work - loss of confidence and 'burnout' are less likely when supervision is regular - it gives the counsellor a clearer picture of transference/countertransference issues

-- it allows the counsellor to appraise the skills and approaches used with individual clients - it provides support, guidance, encouragement and differing perspectives - it affords time for reflection and thought - aspects of the relationship between client and counsellor are often mirrored in the supervisory relationship; this can provide important information abut the counsellor's work - it is rewarding for counsellors, both intellectually and emotionally - it can help counsellors to clarify and modify any negative emotions they may experience in relation to certain clients - personal problems which counsellors have may be identified through supervision, although these are not directly dealt with by supervisors - it serves to identify the counsellor's own need for personal therapy - it enables counsellors to increase and develop their range of therapeutic techniques.
+- provides a more objective view of the counsellor's work - makes loss of confidence and 'burnout' less likely when it is regular - gives the counsellor a clearer picture of transference-countertransference issues - allows the counsellor to appraise the skills and approaches used with individual clients - provides support, guidance, encouragement and differing perspectives - affords time for reflection and thought - can provide important information about the counsellor's work, since aspects of the relationship between client and counsellor are often mirrored in the supervisory relationship - is rewarding for counsellors, both intellectually and emotionally - can help counsellors to clarify and modify any negative emotions they may experience in relation to certain clients - enables personal problems that counsellors have to be identified through supervision, although these are not directly dealt with by supervisors - serves to identify the counsellor's own need for personal therapy - enables counsellors to increase and develop their range of therapeutic techniques.